Python-PyQt/PyQt6-Docs/descriptions/QtCharts/QHorizontalBarSeries-c.rst

 .. sip:class-description::
     :status: todo
     :brief: Presents a series of data as horizontal bars grouped by category
-    :digest: 3cd8afd7c2f6e26fa8a976cda23f973e
+    :digest: cf52952748ec4dd49d3104a408d96004

 The :sip:ref:`~PyQt6.QtCharts.QHorizontalBarSeries` class presents a series of data as horizontal bars grouped by category.

 This class draws data as a series of horizontal bars grouped by category, with one bar per category from each bar set added to the series.

-See the `horizontal bar chart example <https://doc.qt.io/qt-6/qtcharts-horizontalbarchart-example.html>`_ to learn how to create a horizontal bar chart.
+See the `Charts with Widgets Gallery <https://doc.qt.io/qt-6/qtcharts-chartsgallery-example.html>`_ to learn how to create a horizontal bar chart.

 .. image:: ../../../images/examples_horizontalbarchart.png